I just received the following email and thought it would be a great question to answer here:

 Keep going with this to evaluate each piece against your personal style.
 Is the outfit the right color for you, or would you need to buy a piece in a different shade?
-If it's a specific piece that only comes in a color you hate, eliminate.
+If it’s a specific piece that only comes in a color that won’t work on you, eliminate.

 Figure out what to spend and what to save on.

 This will be different for everyone depending on your budget and how often you’ll wear something.